Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Take your pizza night to the next level with this gluten free Socca Pizza recipe!
-Customizable, nutritious, and better than anything you’ll find at the store, it starts with a chickpea flour socca base and comes together with all your favorite toppings for a quick dinner no one can resist!
+Take your pizza night to the next level with this Gluten-Free Socca Pizza!
+Customizable, nutritious, and better than anything you’ll find at the store, it starts with a chickpea flour flatbread and comes together with all your favorite toppings for a quick dinner no one can resist!

 Why You’ll Love This Socca Pizza

-Just when you thought pizza couldn’t get any better, we’re bringing you this gluten free socca pizza recipe!
-Made with our basic socca flatbread, there are endless reasons to love this recipe.
-So, we’ll just name a few!
+Just when you thought pizza couldn’t get any better, we’re bringing you this gluten-free socca pizza!
+Made with our basic socca flatbread, there are endless reasons to love this pizza.

 • It’s simple to make and bakes in just 20 minutes.